civol/HDLRuby/README.md

 input :clk
 ```

-Here is a more complete example of a system describing a 8-bit data, 16-bit
+The following is a more complete example: it is the code of a system describing
-address memory whose interface includes a 1-bit input clock (`clk`), a 1-bit
+an 8-bit data, 16-bit address memory whose interface includes a 1-bit input
-input read/!write (`rwb`) for selecting reading or writing access, a 16-bit
+clock (`clk`), a 1-bit signal for selecting reading or writing access (`rwb`),
-address input (`addr`) and an 8-bit data inout (the remaining of the code
+a 16-bit address input (`addr`) and an 8-bit data inout — the remaining of the
-describes the content and the behavior of the memory):
+code describes the content and the behavior of the memory.

 ```ruby
 system :mem8_16 do